 Young Prince Amleth (Oscar Novak) lives and breathes the war-etched rules of this world.
 The only child of King Aurvandil War-Raven (Ethan Hawke) and Queen Gudrún (Nichole Kidman), he has been raised to one day assume the throne of his father’s petty Nordic kingdom.
 Unfortunately, the king’s green-eyed brother Fjölnir has designs on that throne, and he’s not about to let a little thing like divine law stand his way.
 Shortly after Amleth’s coming-of-age ceremony – a feral, chthonian rite in which father and son lap blood and howl like wolves before Auvandil’s grinning jester-priest (Willem Dafoe) – Fjölnir and his collaborators ambush the king and cut him down like a dog.
 Amleth, however, evades the assassins and steals a boat, although he lingers just long enough to witness Fjölnir carrying away his screaming mother while the king’s loyalists are slaughtered.
 As he rows away from his shattered family and stolen future, Amleth spits an Arya Stark-worthy oath with every stroke of the oars: “I will avenge you, Father!
 I will save you, Mother!
 I will kill you, Fjölnir!”

 Twenty years later, however, Amleth (now played by an absurdly buff Alexander Skarsgård) seems to have tabled revenge in favor of those reliable Viking pastimes, wanton slaughter and plunder.
 When the film catches up with him, the erstwhile prince is a wolfskin-clad berserker serving under the banner of a nameless warlord, reaving settlements in far Eastern Europe (“the land of the Rus’”).
-In the aftermath of one such raid, Amleth encounters a freshly blinded witch (Iceland songstress Björk) who foresees that he will soon have his vengeance against Fjölnir.
+In the aftermath of one such raid, Amleth encounters a freshly blinded witch (Icelandic songstress Björk) who foresees that he will soon have his vengeance against Fjölnir.
 The seer’s words seem to stoke the embers of Amleth’s long-dormant hunger for retribution.
 When he later overhears that some of the captured thralls will be sent to “Fjölnir the Brotherless,” he breaks away from his fellow warriors, brands himself with a slaver’s mark, and slips aboard a longship bound for his uncle’s holdfast in distant Iceland.

 Along the way, he befriends fellow slave Olga (Anya Taylor-Joy), a sharp-tongued sorceress who is shrewd enough to recognize him as one of the frenzied warriors who burned her village.
 She is open about her intent to escape her newfound bondage by any means necessary, and she and Amleth quickly strike up an alliance fueled by their shared clarity of purpose (plus a little animal lust).
 As it turns out, Fjölnir has not prospered from his treachery: Exiled from Norway by the high king, his holdings have been reduced to an isolated longhouse, a band of ragged warriors, and a herd of sheep.
-Fate might have humbled the king-killer, but this does not dissuade Amleth, nor does the revelation that his mother has birthed Fjölnir a young son (Elliott Rose) during her captivity.
+Fate might have humbled the king-killer, but this does not dissuade Amleth.
+Neither does the revelation that his mother has birthed Fjölnir a young son (Elliott Rose) during her captivity.
 Omens guide Amleth to a half-crazed Odin-worshipping hermit (Ingvar Eggert Sigurðsson), who in turn points him to a legendary sword.
 This blade can only be unsheathed at night, but it thirsts for the blood of traitors.

 The broad strokes of this plot are almost disarmingly familiar.
 The Northman is, at bottom, a tale of righteous vengeance: A father is killed, a son kills the killer, roll credits.
 For this reason alone, Eggers’ third feature never feels quite as revelatory as The Witch or The Lighthouse, films in which spiritual terror and paranoid fantasy blurred into reality (or, in the latter film’s case, swallowed it completely).
 In comparison, The Northman almost feels like accessible big-budget Hollywood entertainment, a tale in which the chiseled hero announces to the heavens what he intends to do – kill, kill, kill, fuck, kill – and then does so with great enthusiasm.